Manta-Network/sdk/manta-js/examples/sdk-example/README.md

 yarn
 yarn start # Will rebuild the sdk and run example
 ```
-> This example supports any polkadot extension wallet
+> This example supports any polkadot extension wallet, such as polkadot.js, SubWallet, Talisman, MantaWallet.

 ## How to test the SDK